 From being given the diagnosis of cancer, to navigating all the information about the specific type and stage, understanding the treatment plan, and going through the various phases of treatment, a great deal of anxiety can be experienced.
 There is likely to be different kinds of physical discomfort to be managed throughout the treatment process.
 It’s important to be caring for the physical, emotional, and spiritual needs and to be aware of how they are affecting each other as one moves through cancer treatment.

 With cancer treatment, hot flashes are a common side effect.
 This is often due to the sudden hormonal change of forced menopause for a woman or from the medication itself.
 Acupuncture and Chinese herbs are very effective at creating a better balance of body temperature.

 Peripheral neuropathy is a common side effect of chemotherapy.
-In our practice at National Life Cancer Center, we saw this specific symptom more frequently than others.
+In our experience at National Life Cancer Center, we saw this specific symptom more frequently than others.
 This is when there is numbness and tingling at the hands and/or feet.
 By increasing circulation to these areas, acupuncture can help heal the nerves more quickly and recover normal sensation.

 Chemotherapy-induced nausea was one of the first symptoms recognized by the World Health Organization as being effectively treated by acupuncture.
 This is a common side effect of many chemotherapy medications.
 Often anti-nausea medication is given along with chemotherapy in order to prevent this expected side effect.
 However, sometimes such medication is not enough to subdue the nausea, and the use of acupuncture can be very beneficial.